Miguel Díaz-Canel

-Miguel Díaz-Canel Bermúdez (/es-419/; born 20 April 1960) is a Cuban politician and engineer who has served as the 8th first secretary of the Communist Party of Cuba since 2021 and as the 17th president of Cuba since 2019.
-In his capacity as First Secretary, he is the most powerful person in the Cuban government.
+Miguel Díaz-Canel Bermúdez (/es-419/; born 20 April 1960) is a Cuban politician and engineer who has served as the 8th First Secretary of the Communist Party of Cuba and the top leader of Cuba since 2021.
+In 2019 he became the 17th president of Cuba and was president of the Council of State from 2018 until 2019.

-Díaz-Canel succeeded the brothers Fidel and Raúl Castro, becoming Cuba's first non-Castro leader since 1958 and its first non-Castro head of state since 1976.
-He has been a member of the Politburo since 2003.
+Díaz-Canel succeeded the brothers Fidel and Raúl Castro, becoming Cuba's first leader who was not a Castro since the Cuban Revolution ended in 1959, and its first head of state since 1976 not from the Castro family.
+He has been a member of the Cuban Politburo since 2003.
 He served as Minister of Higher Education from 2009 until 2012, when he was promoted to Vice President of the Council of Ministers.
-A year later, in 2013, he was elected as First Vice President of the Council of State.
+In 2013, he was elected as First Vice President of the Council of State.

-In 2018, he succeeded Raúl Castro as President of the Council.
-Following the enactment of a new constitution, he assumed the newly (re)created office of President of Cuba.
-On 19 April 2021, he was appointed First Secretary of the Communist Party of Cuba following Raúl Castro's exit from the role, completing the transition to non-dynastic leadership in Cuba.
+In 2018, Díaz-Canel succeeded Raúl Castro as President of the Council.
+After a new constitution was enacted, he assumed the recreated office of President of Cuba.
+On 19 April 2021, he was appointed First Secretary of the Communist Party of Cuba following Raúl Castro's exit from the role.

 Early life

-Díaz-Canel was born on 20 April 1960 in Santa Clara, Villa Clara, to Aída Bermúdez, a schoolteacher, and Miguel Díaz-Canel, a mechanical plant worker in Santa Clara, Cuba.
-He is of direct paternal Spanish-Asturian descent; his great-grandfather Ramon Díaz-Canel left Castropol, Asturias, Spain for Havana in the late 19th century.

-He graduated from Central University of Las Villas in 1982 as an electronics engineer and joined the Cuban Revolutionary Armed Forces.
-Beginning in April 1985, he taught engineering at his alma mater.
+Díaz-Canel was born on 20 April 1960 to Aída Bermúdez, a schoolteacher, and Miguel Díaz-Canel, a mechanical lathe operator, in Placetas, Las Villas (now called Villa Clara).
+He is of direct paternal Spanish-Asturian descent; his great-grandfather, Ramón Díaz-Canel, left Castropol in Asturias, Spain for Havana in the late 19th century.
+He graduated from the Central University of Las Villas in Santa Clara, Cuba with a bachelor's degree in electrical engineering in 1982.
+After being conscripted and serving in the Cuban Revolutionary Armed Forces for three years, he returned to the university in April 1985 to teach engineering.
 In 1987, he completed an international mission in Nicaragua as First Secretary of the Young Communist League of Villa Clara.

 Political career

-In 1993, Díaz-Canel started work with the Communist Party of Cuba and a year later was elected First Secretary of the Provincial Party Committee of Villa Clara Province, the seniormost role in provincial government.
+In 1993, Miguel Díaz-Canel began working with the Communist Party of Cuba and in 1994 was elected First Secretary of the Provincial Party Committee of Villa Clara Province, the seniormost role in provincial government.
 He gained a reputation for competence in this post, during which time it is reported that he supported LGBT rights at a time when many in the province frowned upon homosexuality.
 In 2003, he was elected to the same position in Holguín Province.
-In the same year, he was co-opted as a member of the Politburo of the Communist Party of Cuba.
+Also in 2003, he was co-opted as a member of the Politburo of the Communist Party of Cuba.

 Díaz-Canel was appointed Minister of Higher Education in May 2009, a position that he held until 22 March 2012, when he became Vice President of the Council of Ministers (Deputy Prime Minister).
 In 2013 he additionally became First Vice President of the Council of State.
 As First Vice President of the Council of State, Díaz-Canel acted as senior deputy to the President, Raúl Castro.